 During her keynote speech at this year’s Trade Union Congress, Sofia Stayte said what the politicians don’t want to hear - the entire country will soon be reliant on the State Pension.

-As the head of the Independent State Pension Age Review she knows a thing or two about the topic, her claim that ‘even high earners are likely to get the majority of their retirement income from the state pension’ the sort of statement you take notice of.
-Private wealth is shrinking, meaning that the state pension is more important than ever, yet there’s worries that millions could end up missing out on the full £8,296 annual payment.
+As the head of the Independent State Pension Age Review she knows a thing or two about the topic, her claim that ‘even high earners are likely to get the majority of their retirement income from the State Pension’ the sort of statement you take notice of.
+Private wealth is shrinking, meaning that the State Pension is more important than ever, yet there’s worries that millions could end up missing out on the full £8,546.20 annual payment (2018/19).

 You’re not paying enough National Insurance